 8. Loan Repayment Options

-- Equated Monthly Installments (EMIs): Senior citizens must repay the LAP in EMIs, just like younger borrowers.
-The EMI amount is determined by the loan amount, tenure, and interest rate.
-Lenders ensure that the EMI does not exceed a significant portion of the borrower’s monthly income, usually around 40-50%.
+• Equated Monthly Installments (EMIs): Senior citizens must repay the LAP in EMIs, which are determined by the loan amount, tenure, and interest rate.
+This structured repayment plan helps manage financial obligations effectively.

 9. Interest Rates